-FAMChanged Some value of the file or directory that can be obtained with fstat(1) changed.
+FAMChanged Some value of the file or directory that can be obtained with lstat(2) changed.

 FAMDeleted A file or directory being monitored was deleted.

-Caution: Whenever your application receives a FAMDeleted event for a file or directory, it should cancel monitoring of that file or directory.
-Otherwise, FAM can generate spurious events.
-FAMStartExecu ıting An monitored, executable file started executing.
-This event occurs every time the file is run, even if older processes are still running.
-FAMStopExecu Iting I An monitored, executable file that was running finished.
+FAMStartExecuting

+A monitored, executable file started executing.
+The event occurs only the first time the file is executed.

+FAMStopExecuting

+A monitored, executable file that was running finished.
 If multiple processes from an executable are running, this event is generated only when the last one finishes.

 FAMCreated A file was created in a directory being monitored.

+FAMAcknowledge

+FAM generates a FAMAcknowledge event in response to a call to FAMCancelMonitor().
+If you specify an invalid request, that is, a relative path, FAM automatically cancels the request and immediately sends a FAMAcknowledge event.

+FAMExists

-Note: This event is generated only for files created in a directory being monitored.
-FAMAcknowledge FAM generates a FAMAcknowledge event in response to a call to FAMCancelMonitor() .
-Note: Currently, FAMNextEvent() might not initialize the filename field in a FAMAcknowledge event.
-You should use the request number to find the file or directory these events reference.
-FAMExists When the application requests that a file be monitored, FAM generates a FAMExists event for that file (if it exists).
+When the application requests that a file be monitored, FAM generates a FAMExists event for that file (if it exists).
 When the application requests that a directory be monitored, FAM generates a FAMExists event for that directory (if it exists) and every file contained in that directory.

+FAMEndExist

-FAMEndExist When the application requests a file or directory be monitored, FAM generates a FAMEndExist event after the last FAMExists event.
+When the application requests a file or directory be monitored, FAM generates a FAMEndExist event after the last FAMExists event.
 (Therefore if you monitor a file, FAM generates a single FAMExists event followed by a FAMEndExist event.)

-Note: Currently, FAMNextEvent() might not initialize the filename field in a FAMEndExist event.
+Note: Prior to IRIX 6.2, FAMNextEvent() did not initialize the filename field in a FAMEndExist event.
 You should use the request number to find the file or directory these events reference.